CommandersAct/Android/README.md

 <p>Segment : <em>4.1.2</em></p>
 <h1 id="adding-a-module-to-your-project">Adding a module to your project</h1>
 <p>If you want to add a module to your android project, you have several possibilities.</p>
-<pre><code>- Using jcenter to manage the dependency.
+<pre><code>- Using mavenCentral to manage the dependency.
 - Using directly the jar in your project.
-- Using the aar file in yout project.
+- Using the aar file in your project.
 </code></pre>
 <p>All of them will require you to modify a bit your build.gradle.</p>
-<h2 id="jcenter">JCenter</h2>
+<h2 id="mavencentral">mavenCentral</h2>
-<p>The easiest way is to go with JCenter.
+<p>The easiest way is to go with mavenCentral.
 It will help you get updates on the module on a regular basis without doing much work.</p>
+<p>/!\ The IAB module is not on mavenCentral yet, so it will need to be added manually with the aar or jar.</p>
-<p>If it's not present in your project's build.gradle add jcenter() in the repository list for the dependency management.
+<p>If it's not present in your project's build.gradle add mavenCentral() in the repository list for the dependency management.
 It will look something like that:</p>
 <pre><code>:::java
 allprojects {
     repositories {
-        jcenter()
         mavenCentral()
     }
 }